SuperBran04/Cool-Game/README.md

-# Cool Game
+# SuperBrando04

-This is a cool game I made
-It uses Javascript
-yes
+yes i do the programming thing